 Virginia Tech® home

-Considering Generative AI and ChatGPT at Virginia Tech
+Considering Generative AI at Virginia Tech

 What is generative AI?

 The true impact of these technologies remains to be seen.
-It is not likely to cause the end of higher education, and it is not likely to be the panacea some expect it to be.
-Deciding how to apply and constrain these tools is likely to be a nuanced issue that will require thoughtful and informed debate.
+Generative AI is not likely to cause the end of higher education, and it is not likely to be the panacea some expect it to be.
+Interrogating the risks and opportunities of these tools in different disciplines and types of courses (course size, format, delivery modality, etc.) is key to finding ways to leverage their power while limiting their misuse.
+As you decide how to apply and constrain these tools in your courses, strive for a nuanced approach and stay engaged in disciplinary conversations about the role of generative AI in your field.

 Recommendations

-1. Become familiar with generative AI tools in order to have an informed perspective.
+1. Become familiar with generative AI tools.

-2. Consider the Honor Code and its applicability to generative AI tools.
+3. Consider the Honor Code and its applicability to generative AI tools.

-3. Avoid being drawn into a confrontational mindset regarding these tools.
+4. Avoid being drawn into a confrontational mindset regarding these tools.

-5. Explore potential changes to your course design and/or assessment strategies.
+6. Explore potential changes to your course design and/or assessment strategies.

 Additional Resources on Generative AI